VaishnaviPunagin/CDSS-lab-stuff/5/README.md

+# Program 5:

-5. Program to recognize a valid variable which starts with a letter, followed by any number of letters or digits.
+Program to recognize a valid variable which starts with a letter, followed by any number of letters or digits.